 For these measures we have followed the Museum Association‘s protocol.

-– Tickets are sold with a start time (a so-called timeslot), which helps us prevent it becoming too busy in the museum.
+– Tickets are sold using a strict time slot, which helps us prevent it becoming too busy in the museum.
 Please report to the museum desk maximum 15 minutes after the time displayed on your ticket.

 – When purchasing your ticket, you choose either the Hof or the Hal location.
 Your ticket is only valid at the location chosen.
 However, it is still possible to visit both locations for the same price.
 With your ticket you will receive a PDF with a code, which allows you to order a new ticket for the other location later, at no extra cost.
 The PDF contains instructions on how that works.

-– The museum is being cleaned more intensively than usual.
+– The museum is being cleaned/desinfected more intensely than usual.
 The audio tour devices are also disinfected after each use.
 Only use a locker if necessary.
 If possible, leave your coat at home or in your vehicle.
 Small handbags are allowed in the museum, backpacks and the like are not.

 – We have set up one-way traffic walking routes as much as possible to minimize contact with other visitors.
 We have also temporarily closed the so called ‘creative hubs’.